 Regulating Sports Betting Under a Proven System

-Limiting sports wagering to tribal facilities under existing compacts will best contain and regulate sports betting in Washington.
-Tribes and the State have successfully regulated gaming for 28 years and the current gaming structure is proven and trusted.
+Limiting sports wagering to tribal casinos under existing compacts will best contain and regulate sports betting in Washington.
+Tribal, State, and Federal governments have successfully regulated gaming for 28 years and the current gaming structure is proven and trusted.

-- Each tribe will determine whether they wish to offer sports betting.
-Those who wish to do so may begin the compact negotiation process with the State (via the Gambling Commission), as specified by law (RCW 9.46.360).
+- Each Tribe will determine whether they wish to offer sports betting.
+Those who wish to do so may begin the compact negotiation process with the State (via the Gambling Commission), as specified by federal law (25 U.S. Code CHAPTER 29).

 - Compacting is a multi-stepped process and won’t happen overnight.
 Tribes and the State know that getting the structure, rules and regulations right is essential to keeping gaming safe and reliable.